 Why do I need PREQUAL?

 Employers of Contractors - Managing contractors effectively is crucial to your company’s operational, legal and financial performance - As well as ensuring everyone gets home safely.

-Contractors - Increasingly businesses who engage Contractors require them to undertake (or have undertaken) some form of assessment before they can secure the work.
+Contractors - Businesses who engage Contractors require them to undertake (or have undertaken) some form of assessment before they can secure the work.